Ancestors of William Edward Hulse Morton

 [361] Edward's estate probate was applied for by Annie May Morton, Edward's second wife.
 The contents of the will valued at over $28,400 were: properties on Dunlop and Peel Streets in Barrie, and Vespra township, a property in Innisfil township known as Clonmore Farm, houses and 3 lots in Toronto and Barrie given to Henry; $1000 to sister Elizabeth in Ireland, and $1000 to niece Genevieve (daughter of James), both of whom still lived in County Wicklow, in a town named Coolroe.
 All else went to second wife, Annie May, to whom he could not have been married for more than five years.[334]

-He was also known as W. Michael Elliott.[361]
+He was also known as W. Michael Elliott.[381]
 From Oct 1832, Michael was a Tithe commissioner in the Parish of Clones.
-He shared this duty with George Shegog, and they certified their results on 23 Nov 1833.[362]
-He lived in 1833 at Clones Parish, Ireland; at his marriage to Anne Fitzgerald, although it is unclear whether he lived at Annaghilly North townland (Co.
-Fermanagh, Barony of Clankelly) or Annaghkilly townland (Co.
-Monaghan, Barony of Dartree).
-Michael may have possessed both properties in his lifetime.
-G. Elliott was also assessed tithes for 9 acres in Annaghilly/Annaghkilly.[363],[364],[365],[366] Michael was assessed tithes for 'Anahilly', Co.
+He shared this duty with George Shegog, and they certified their results on 23 Nov 1833.[382]
+He lived in 1833 at Clones Parish, Ireland; at his marriage to Anne Fitzgerald he likely lived at Annaghilly North townland, Co.
+Fermanagh, Barony of Clankelly.
+G. Elliott was also assessed tithes for 9 acres in Annaghilly.[383],[384],[385],[386] Michael was assessed tithes for 'Anahilly', Co.
 Fermanagh (Manor of Shanack) 58 and 44 acres, and Drumard in Co.
 Monaghan in 1833, 46 acres.
-He is recorded as W. Michl Elliott, and he was the tithe assessor.[367]
-He and George Elliott were associated in 1850; as a stone in St. Tighernach's church yard was inscribed "Erected by W.M.
+He is recorded as W. Michl Elliott, and he was the tithe assessor.[387]
+He and Anne Fitzgerald lived between 1839 and 1866 at Anaghilly North, Clones Parish, Co.
+Fermanagh, Ireland; where Michael was a gentleman farmer.[388],[389],[390] He and George Elliott were associated in 1850; as a stone in St. Tighernach's church yard was inscribed "Erected by W.M.
 Elliott of Clones for his posterity, Jany 1850".
-Later, a plaque was added reading "The family burial place of George Elliott, Clonfard, 1878."[368]
-He and William Elliott were associated in 1861; as both had ties to Agharoosky townland (William in 1833, Michael in 1861).[369],[370] In Griffith's Valuation of Monaghan 1861, Michael was a rate-payer for the following properties in Clones Parish, Co.
+Later, a plaque was added reading "The family burial place of George Elliott, Clonfard, 1878."[391]
+He and William Elliott were associated in 1861; as both had ties to Agharoosky townland (William in 1833, Michael in 1861).[392],[393] In Griffith's Valuation of Monaghan 1861, Michael was a rate-payer for the following properties in Clones Parish, Co.
 Fermanagh: Agharoosky (William Elliott was here in 1823 church census, 1833 valuation), Loughgare (John Elliott also here in this valuation), Derrynacloy (James Elliott also here in this valuation), Tibberedoge Glebe, Drumbealimy, Tattynagolan, Annaghilly North (Michael possibly here since 1833) , and in Clones Parish, Co.
-Monaghan, Drumard (Michael here since 1833).[371],[372] He lived in Jan 1861 at Drumard House, Clones Parish, Co.
-Monaghan, Ireland; 46 acres (out of a total of 82) leased from William Cochran.
-The name Drumard relates to the Gaelic for 'high ridge.'[371],[373],[374],[375] On Drumard townland, in the field across the road from the main house, lies the ruins of Saint Eachaidh's Church.[376]
-A map of the Drumard townland was drawn up by P. McDonald, 2 Jun 1871.
-The map includes a path leading south from the house to "C. H. Elliott retreat."[377]
+Monaghan, Drumard (Michael here since 1833).[394],[395] He lived between 1869 and 1872 at Drumard, Clones Parish, Co.
+Monaghan, Ireland; was renting 46 acres from William Cochran.[396],[397],[398] A map of the Drumard townland was drawn up by P. McDonald, 2 Jun 1871.
+The map includes a path leading south from the house to "C. H. Elliott retreat."[399]

 Children of Michael4 Elliott and Anne Fitzgerald (see #51) were as follows: